 Is AEO replacing SEO?

 No. AEO extends SEO rather than replacing it.
 Traditional search still drives the majority of web traffic, and strong SEO foundations support AEO success.
-The most effective 2026 strategy integrates both disciplines.
+The most effective 2026 strategy integrates both disciplines, as outlined in our guide on SEO vs AEO key differences.

 What's the difference between AEO and GEO?